UltipaDocs

 SyntaxDescription

-MATCH (n@prefix:ClassName)Match nodes by ontology class label
+MATCH (n@prefix:class)Match nodes by ontology class inside the pattern

-Match nodes by ontology class:
+Match nodes by ontology class inside the pattern:

 GQL